-This blog was written by Attorney Lorraine D”Alessio, who works Of Counsel for Sanger and Manes in Palm Springs, with a focus on immigration issues.
+This blog was written by Attorney Lorraine D”Alessio, who works Of Counsel for Manes Law in Palm Springs, with a focus on immigration issues.
 She also heads the D’Alessio Law Group based in Los Angeles.

 US Immigration for Same-Sex Spouses